EtlerHub/Etler-Hub-AUT-Script-2026/README.md

 Drop in a config and walk away.
 Etler Hub auto-swaps your **stands & specs** and farms your **exact target traits** on its own — and Discord pings you the moment a **Godly** or **Hexed** trait lands.

 ### Aerial & Ground Auto-Farm
-Melt **mobs and bosses** on autopilot with built-in combat assists — including a live **parry engine for the Camellite Golem** that normal players are even struggling to solo.
+Melt **mobs and bosses** on autopilot with built-in combat assists — including a live **parry engine for the Camellite Golem** that most players can't solo.

 ### Full Economy Automation
 Auto-farm **Khronos Lab reputation**, claim **rank rewards**, **recycle & forge skins**, mine **Camellite**, and auto-sell the junk.